rbowsley/lamplighthelp/source/6-1-2_Referrals_-_Attendance.markdown

 > The attendance tab stores who was involved in the {{referral}}

+TODO xxxxxx need to put 'involving' version in here XXXXX

 The attendance tab records details of everyone who was involved in the {{referral}}.
 As well as {{user}}s, this can include {{org}}s, {{staff}}, or others - anyone with a profile in the system.
 Initially you will see your name as a member of {{staff}} in the list:

 ![Adding {{referral}} {{people}}](194a.png)